How to spot a fake video

 Who posted the video?

-This step requires some healthy skepticism of users who upload and re-post material online.
+This step requires some healthy skepticism of users who upload and repost material online.
 It’s an important step in the process for gaining more knowledge to verify the material.
-You’ll want to look for clues about their social media footprint that determine if you can trust them or not.
+You’ll want to look for clues about their social media footprint that determine whether you can trust them.
 This review process also includes looking at their other posts to determine if they share manipulated content often.

 Tip 1: InVid search